ravindranag/glassmorphism-in-firefox/README.md

 # glassmorphism-in-firefox
-Create cards with acrylic effect in Firefox
+Create cards with acrylic effect in Firefox, until Mozilla officially enables the `backdrop-filter` property